fxpoet/holysheet.io/README.md

 ### 1. Shining Beautiful UI
 - Elegant and easy-to-read layout for all your shortcut needs.
 - Do you think this UI doesn't look nice?
-That's a new bug!
+That's a bug!
 It will be patched soon.

 ### 2. Supports shortcuts for apps that even I have never heard of